 The CI unit hosted its third seminar on Tuesday, December 5, 2017, at the Illinois Tech Downtown Campus, using space at the Institute of Design.
 We ran this seminar in October and November 2017, with the same attendee goals for each session, but in a different physical area, which allowed participants to reflect on the information away from the usual associations tied to their normal office space.

 Due to expanded interest in offering an introduction to continuous improvement, the CI unit offered a second seminar on Friday, November 10, 2017, to the Illinois Tech community.
 With the same objectives, we applied feedback from the first seminar to make further improvements on content and delivery.

-On October 19, 2017 the new Continuous Improvement (CI) unit within the Office of Student Access, Success, & Diversity Initiatives (SASDI) hosted a morning seminar on continuous improvement and change management.
-In addition to colleagues from SASDI (including Career Services and the Global Leaders Program), we were happy to welcome colleagues from Facilities, Human Resources, Institutional Advancement, Office of Technology Services, and Stuart School of Business.
+The new Continuous Improvement (CI) unit within the Office of Student Access, Success, and Diversity Initiatives (SASDI) hosted a seminar on continuous improvement and change management.
+In addition to colleagues from SASDI, we welcomed colleagues from five other departments across campus.

 You want your resume reader to see the key words that really paint a picture of you.
 If it’s a verb, fine; but it doesn’t have to be.
 You must therefore ask yourself is, “If there is ONE word in this item that I want my reader to see FIRST, what is that word?”
 That’s the word that should begin the item.
 You then find a way to write the rest of the item, starting with that key word.
 And, yes, it might be a verb, but it doesn’t have to be – it could be a noun, or a name, or even a number.
 The first word may not always be what you think, and selecting the best first word depends on what one wants to emphasize.